When Is the Best Time

 Come early if you do not plan to camp along Hole in the Rock Road.
 We did several hikes in this breathtaking area and camped nearby.

 Thanks to our decision, we accessed the trail early afternoon when most visitors were on their way back, and the light inside Peek-A-Boo was outstanding.

 It is a moderate hike with difficulties in some sections.
 If you are an experienced hiker, I rate this hike as easy, but for occasional hikers, I rate this track as moderate to difficult.
 The key spot is the beginning respectively the end of Peek-A-Boo.
 Read on my tips; good preparation is key, and start early.

 How Long Does it Take to Hike Peek-A-Boo and Spooky Slot Canyon?

-It took us 3.5 hours to hike both slot canyons, but better plan roughly 4-5 hours for this poorly marked hike.
-There are signs but only a few.
+It took us 3.5 hours to hike both slot canyons, but it is better to plan roughly 4-5 hours for this poorly marked hike.
+There are signs, but only a few.

 The track is roughly 5 miles long from Upper Dry Fork parking and a little shorter from Lower Dry Fork.
 Because of a rockslide, you must walk a detour – more below.

 The slot canyons are not that long.
 In fact, you can follow Spooky and Peek-A-Boo Gulch much longer; therefore, you should hike with a hiking app or at least a map.
 You can get lost here.

 Best Time and Daytime for Peek-A-Boo and Spooky

 The best time is the drier months, from March/April to late June, late September, and October until December.
 If intense summer rainfall occurs, the wash, the Hole in the Rock Road, is impassable.
 Always check the weather forecast first; these slot canyons are a threat if heavy rain is predicted.